tolauwae/phd-thesis/src/oop/oop.typ

 == Correctness of Out-of-place Debugging<oop:soundness>

-Given the presented formalization of out-of-place debugging, we can now proof several interesting properties showing the soundness and completeness of the approach.
+Given the presented formalization of stateful out-of-place debugging, we can now proof the soundness and completeness of the approach.
 Let us first restate our basic assumptions about the semantics of the out-of-place debugger.

+Given that we work on a theoretical model of our debugger, we must necessarily make some assumptions about the real-world.
+Specifically, the influence of events on a program's execution is crucial for our debugger, since the debugger allows developers to control the order in which events are processed.
+We assume that the behavior of the events can be fully modeled as a partial order, and events can otherwise occur at any point in the program and can follow each other instantaneously.
+This assumption can be captured by two important axioms.

 First, for any program the asynchronous events follow a partial order #partialorder, known to the debugger.
+This requirement is essential to ensure that the debugger does not cause impossible execution paths by triggering events in the wrong order.

 #let partialorderlemma = [
   Asynchronous events can be ordered using the partial order #partialorder.